Local council requirements for school property projects

 - a code compliance certificate

-Even if you think the project won’t require consents, always check with the council.
-The council won’t accept ignorance as an excuse if building work is carried out without the necessary consents.
+Even if you think the project will not require consents, always check with the council.
+The council will not accept ignorance as an excuse if any construction on a site is carried out without the necessary consents.

 Regional plan resource consents

-The regional council includes in its regional plan the rules for what's permitted and what requires resource consent for activities including:
+The regional council includes in its regional plan the rules for what is permitted and what requires resource consent for activities including:

 Designations under the district plan

-Under the Resource Management Act 1991, the Minister of Education can serve a Notice of Requirement to designate land for an educational purpose.
+The Minister of Education can serve a Notice of Requirement to designate land for an educational purpose.
 This protects the land for future development.
 Once designated, it acts like a form of ‘spot zoning’ over a site in a district plan and the zone rules of the district plan do not apply to the designated site.
 The designation authorises property projects to be undertaken on a school site without obtaining any district resource consents, as long as the work is within the scope of ‘education purpose’ and an outline plan of works has been submitted.

 Outline plan of works

-The Ministry, and by association State Schools, are not liable for ‘financial contributions’ under the Resource Management Act.
-If the school is invoiced for these charges, inform the council that it's unlawful for councils to charge schools for financial contributions.
-Contact the Ministry if you need help with the council.
+Schools are not liable for ‘financial contributions’ under the Resource Management Act.
+If the school is invoiced for these charges, inform the council that it is unlawful for councils to charge schools for financial contributions.

-Each council has its own process for this.
-If the council charges a fee, it will be a project cost.
+Each council has its own process for this and if the council charges a fee, it will be a project cost.